hillhacks/website/README.md

 ## Compiling

 You need to have [Jekyll](http://jekyllrb.com/) installed.
-Follow its installation instructions for your platform.
+Follow its installation instructions for your respective platforms.

 Compile the site with ``jekyll b``.
 You can have a server running using `jekyll serve [--watch] [[--incremental]` with the optional